jlord/open-data-guide/foodinspections.md

 # Engage the Community
 Has the community expressed interested in health inspection information?
 Are there many reports about violations or requests for scores?
 Are there other indicators of demand for civic information?
 Solicit feedback from the community.
 Has any of this data been made public before?
 What does a citizen have to do today to find this information?
 What is a restaurants current health inspection score?
 What are scores from previous years?
 If any, what are the violations?
 Are you currently collecting this information digitally?

+Foodborne illness affects 48 million Americans annually with the majority of reported foodborne outbreaks due to food prepared and served by restaurants.
+New York City officials say that  [publicizing restaurant grades has led to a decrease in incidents of food poisoning, overall improvement of sanitation in restaurants, and an increase in business for restaurants with the best grades.](http://www.governing.com/news/local/ap-bloomberg-links-drop-in-food-poisoning-to-restaurant-grades.html)

 # Find your Data
 You might find this data in the health department, inspections department.
 Check that the data you've found is up to date, accurate and complete.